8 Reasons Startups Miss Out on the R&D Tax Credit

 I’m not earning any revenue so I didn’t think I qualified for the R&D tax credit.

 Companies don’t need revenue to claim the credit, and don’t need to be paying income tax.
 The credit can be taken as a payroll tax offset, up to $250K per year, by qualified small businesses.
-You are considered a qualified small business if you have less than $5 million gross revenue in 2017 (i.e., the credit year), plus no gross receipts prior to 2013 (i.e., five-years prior to the credit year).
+You are considered a qualified small business if you have less than $5 million in revenue and are within five years of your first gross receipt.

 I don’t have any employees so I didn’t think I could take the R&D tax credit.